tezos-commons/baseDAO/docs/specification.md

 The former contains fields that are required to submit a proposal.

-The latter keeps global information like information about accepted proposals.
+The latter keeps global information, for example about accepted proposals.
 In this case, we associate a `string` "name" to the `pack`ed representation of the data, that can then be `unpack`ed by the contract code.

-For example, the `proposal_metadata` in a "treasury" style DAO would be the packed version of the type `transfer_proposal` :
+For example, the `proposal_metadata` in a "treasury" style DAO would be the packed version of the type `treasury_dao_proposal_metadata` :
 ```ocaml
 type xtz_transfer =
   { amount : tez